compbiomedeu/compbiomedeu.github.io/applications/Alya/bench_surf.md

 # Performance evaluation on Cartesius (SURFsara)

+Alya is available as module on the Cartesius system (SURFsara).
-On Cartesius, Alya has been compiled by BSC and SURFsara personnel with different optimization flags until the maximum performance was obtained.
+Here, Alya has been compiled by BSC and SURFsara personnel with different optimization flags until the maximum performance was obtained.
 After that a scalability test with a 100M (40M Solid, 60M Fluid) elements mesh was done.
 Finally, the bi-ventricular and full heart simulations where computed.

 <br/>
 <p align="center">